 Sciatica

-When the weather begins to change and that cold feeling starts to creep into the bones, especially down the back.
-That’s when sciatica symptoms can flare-up in the worst way.
+When the weather changes, that cold feeling starts to creep into the bones, especially down the back, and sciatica symptoms can flare up in the worst way.

 Sciatica